braxtonb/jmeter-node-example/README.md

 ### Running Tests

 1. To start a load test, ensure the Express server is running.
 2. Run one of the shell scripts in the `scripts` directory.
+May require a `chmod` to change file permissions to execute the shell scripts.
 3. Monitor and observe any of the following:
-    * JMeter CSV report files in `reports` directory
+    * JMeter CSV report files in the `reports` directory
     * Output logs in `logs/jmeter.log`
     * Express server logs in its running terminal